Thirty-Two Words for Field

 Hardback.
 386 pages

-The second edition is available in early October 2020 and should be available widely in bookshops and online.
-There's also an e-Book.
+The 4th printing is due in early December 2020 and should be available widely in bookshops and online.

 Irish Times Feature: "Thirty-two words for field, 50 for penis.
 What the Irish language tells us about who we are" by Jennifer O'Connell.
 "A rip-roaring, archaeological and anthropological exploration of the lyricism, mystery and oddities of the Irish language, and the layers of ancient knowledge encoded within."